New York City Harassment Lawyer

 - Any actions taken by a person that result in alarm without serving a legitimate purpose

 Harassment in the second-degree is classified as a violation, which means the maximum penalty a court can impose following a conviction is 15 days in jail.
 Harassment in the first-degree is a class B misdemeanor, meaning the maximum jail sentence is increased to three months.
 Actions that constitute harassment in the first degree under New York Penal Code §240.25 involve the repeated and intentional following of another person in a public place or acting in a way that another person reasonably fears physical harm as a result.
+A New York City attorney is familiar with the intricacies of a harassment charge, and can answer any questions about which penalties may pertain to a certain case.

 Aggravating Factors in New York City Harassment Cases